Wallisnut/MyCSTUpassport/README.md

 #this is and mutiple dir to link together
 main file(first  page) is index.html
 -----------------------------------------------
-install dir to server in completely
+install all dir to server it completely